DeepMReye/DeepMReye/README.md

 docker build . -t deepmreye:latest
 ```

-Use deepMreye in the docker via a jupyterlab:
+Use deepMReye in the docker via a jupyterlab:

 ```bash
 mkdir -p $PWD/notebooks